30 Best Online Master’s in School Counseling Programs (2026)

 Program Overview:

-One thing we like about this online school counseling masters from Florida State University that earns it our number 7 spot is that, as well as training students in designing and implementing school counseling programs, program attendees are educated in working with K-12 students in academic success strategies, college and career readiness, social and emotional development, as well as practicing and understanding working with families and communities and analyzing data to best serve the needs of students.
-Students can expect coursework in areas like group counseling, lifespan and development, college and career readiness, psychosocial and multicultural counseling, and crisis intervention.
+One thing we like about this online school counseling masters from Florida State University is that, as well as training students in designing and implementing school counseling programs, program attendees are educated in working with K-12 students in academic success strategies, college and career readiness, social and emotional development, as well as practicing and understanding working with families and communities and analyzing data to best serve the needs of students.
+Coursework spans group counseling, lifespan development, college and career readiness, psychosocial and multicultural counseling, and crisis intervention.

 Key Highlights: